btctap/btctap.github.io/README.md

 BTC Tap is a fun way to orange pill your neighbours.
 Tapping a phone on the NFC sticker and pressing 'Continue' will create a new Coinos fund, using the funding wallet's API token (env variable `VITE_TOKEN`), with predefined amount of satoshis (`VITE_GIFT_AMOUNT`).
 The phone will then navigate to the Coinos web site to receive the sats.

 The web app identifies valid visits via a secret parameter '?s=' (`VITE_SECRET`).
 Further taps on the tag by the same phone will just open the wallet.
-Private browser modes and non-mobile visits are invalid.
+Incognito browser modes and non-mobile visits are invalid.
 Onboardings are reported to the benefactors via a Telegram bot (`VITE_TELEGRAM_TOKEN` and `VITE_TELEGRAM_CHAT_ID`).
 There is code obfuscation and fingerprint blacklisting against some obvious attacks.

 ## How to prepare your stickers